riptano/cdm/docs/datasets.rst

             context = self.context
             self.my_data = some_helper()

-If you need to download any data (like a zip file of CSVs, etc), you can use context.download(url) which will return a file pointer.
+If you need to download any data (like a zip file of CSVs, etc), you can use :code:`context.download(url)` which will return a file pointer.

 Set up Cassandra Schema
 ------------------------